Trump's immigration crackdown starts to gain traction

 Trump has spent his entire presidency promising to stop illegal immigration, shut out asylum seekers and wall off the Mexican border.

-The far-reaching policies sparked an avalanche of court challenges, complaints from human rights organizations and derision from opposition Democrats ahead of next year's elections.
+The far-reaching policies sparked an avalanche of court challenges, complaints from human rights organisations and derision from opposition Democrats ahead of next year's elections.

-Undeterred, Trump has hammered away, making the construction of a US-Mexican border wall one of his presidency's centrepieces -- and a key part of his 2020 reelection platform.
+Undeterred, Trump has hammered away, making construction of a US-Mexican border wall one of his presidency's centrepieces — and a key part of his 2020 re-election platform.

 And this week he celebrated a string of victories.